Chapter 7. Going for Broke

 All of this—retiring early and building a dream home on a dream property—was made possible by a healthy inheritance.
 A good chunk of it was tied up in a parcel of commercial property I'd never put to use, and because I foresaw a time I'd have burned through most of my liquid assets, I put the lot on the market before I started work on the house.
 Within a few months of listing, I had a buyer, and we signed the contract in June of 2015.
 I was confident things would proceed smoothly; once we closed, I'd have more than enough capital to finish my home and properly settle into a comfortable retirement.

 Circumstances, however, would work against me.
 The contract stipulated that closing would take place after the buyer had completed a period of due diligence.
 Fast-forward a year, they were still in the midst of performing due diligence.
 And in the midst of building my home, my bank balance was fast approaching zero.
 Worse, I wasn't aware of just how bad things were until I'd arranged to have the well drilled, which completely tapped me dry in one shot.
-(If I'd known what was to come, I'd have held off on the well, and put this money into a permanent roof.
+(If I'd known what was to come, I'd have held off on the well, and put that money into a permanent roof.
 But hindsight is always 20/20.)

 I managed to keep going by selling some power equipment to my excavator.
 It was just enough to let me finish the roof on the living space so that the framing would be protected; otherwise, I might have had to tear it all down and start over.
 Then, using the remaining materials, I built an elaborate kitchen island, a floating breakfast bar, and a built-in entertainment center, among other things, while trying to convince myself the situation would be resolved any day.